 You might decide it's going too far to embrace the French love of offal, snails, frog's legs and the likes.
 But just in case you're thinking of going down that path, check out the disgusting French dishes to avoid unless you are French, and then decide.

 Speak a Little French

 You don't need to take an intensive six-week French course, but you will stand out as a tourist much less if you can at least express some niceties, like "hello" and "do you speak English?" in French.
-It's not difficult and you will create a really good impression from the beginning.
-And the French probably will realise that you are not fluent, and switch to English easily.
+It's not difficult, and you will create a really good impression from the beginning.
+And the French probably will realize that you are not fluent, and switch to English easily.